Do you want to kill your procrastination? Are you struggling to build healthy habits and reach your goals? If yes, you need an accountability partner.

 Step 3: Set goals and do a test run

 Once you’ve communicated your needs, it’s time to set your first appointment.
 Set an online meeting or meet them in a coffee shop.

 Treat your first meeting like a test.
 Evaluate whether they fit into the accountability checklist!

 During the meeting, discuss your goals for the period and get to work.

-For example – Imagine, you both plan to write 4 articles in a week.
+For example, imagine that you both plan to write 4 articles weekly.
 Set this agenda and see if you both are able to achieve this goal.

 Also, evaluate if you enjoyed working with them.